Index

 See libiio

-Get a pollable file descriptor.
+LibIIO.CLibIIO.iio_buffer_get_poll_fd — Functioniio_buffer_get_poll_fd(buf)Get a pollable file descriptor.

-Can be used to know when iio_buffer_refill
+Can be used to know when iio_buffer_refill or iio_buffer_push can be called

 Parameters

-: A pointer to aniio_buffer
+buf::Ptr{iio_buffer}: A pointer to aniio_bufferstructure

 Returns